swarka7/WareHouse/README.md

 # WareHouse Simulation

 C++11 console simulation of a warehouse dispatch center.
-A config file seeds customers (soldier/civilian) and volunteers (collectors/drivers, limited or unlimited).
-At runtime you can place orders, advance time, inspect status, and back up/restore the warehouse state.
+It models incoming orders from customers, assigns “collector” volunteers to pick them up, hands them off to “driver” volunteers for delivery, and advances the system in discrete steps until orders complete.
+Volunteers can be limited (finite orders) or unlimited, and the entire state can be backed up/restored mid-run.
+A config file seeds the initial customers and volunteers; you drive the flow via interactive commands.

 ## Prerequisites
 - Windows with a C++ toolchain (`g++` with C++11 support).